GrahamFB/genealogy-backend/README.md

 ## Acknowledgments

-* Significant inspiration (bordline copying) for models from [gedcomx-ts](https://github.com/Freedoms-Loom/gedcomx-ts)
+* Significant inspiration (straight copying) for models from [gedcomx-ts](https://github.com/Freedoms-Loom/gedcomx-ts)

-## TODO
+## Swagger UI

-* Add routes, controllers and any additional models for Events.
-* Add routes, controllers and any additional models for Relationships.
-* Expand model to include all GEDCOMX types.
-* Add logging to API endpoints.
-* Add Validation to models and API endpoints.
-* Add Swagger documentation and UI.
+This project includes a swagger api definition which can be accessed at [http://localhost:3000/api](http://localhost:3000/api).

+This contains a reference to the API end points and the models involved.

 ## Sample JSON